 C level classes: In order to keep the integrity of our leveled curriculum we offer continuing classes (1C, 2C etc.).
 These classes are for students who have completed at least one year of a level but have not yet mastered the skills required to progress to the next level.
 The C level curriculum moves faster and works on specific areas of development in an effort to prepare the dancers for advancement.
 Most students will spend at least two to three years in any given level.

 Ballet Standards A is a class for 6 & 7 year olds which introduces students to ballet terminology, placement, and musicality in a fun and creative environment.

-Ballet Standards B is a continuing classical ballet class for 7 & 8 year old boys and girls.
-Students learn proper placement and French terminology at the barre and in the center.
+Ballet Standards B is a class for 7 & 8 year olds in which students learn proper placement, posture, poise, and French terminology at the barre and in the center.

 Ballet 1 is a good beginning level for the 8 year old and up.
 French terminology, correct body alignment and proper technique are emphasized as well as introduction to turns leaps, skips and jumps across the floor.

 Ballet 2 continues to work on barre and center technique with increased speed and proper combining and execution of steps while also focusing on coordination of arms, legs, and feet, as well movement across the floor.
 Teacher recommendation only.

 Ballet 3 strengthens existing technique with longer combinations, greater variance of tempo, an introduction to beats, and multiple turns.
 Most students spend at least 3 years at this level.
 Teacher recommendation only.